-These tables show the annual number of weighted student credit hours (WSCH) taught for fall, (winter,) and spring by departments/schools.
-New taxonomy tables also show the number of completed weighted student credit hours and the percent of completed weighted student credit hours.
+These tables show the annual number of weighted student credit hours (WSCH) taught for fall, (winter,) and spring by departments/schools as well as the number of completed weighted student credit hours and the percent of completed weighted student credit hours.

 Go to: Faculty Load Report (Restricted).

 These tables show six ways in which students participate in joint ventures between and among the academic colleges.
 One table shows that the colleges offer courses through eLearning in addition to Athens on-campus courses.
 These courses may be taught through three different locations: on-campus; off-campus; and off-campus-Hong Kong.
 The table shows the total credit hours taught by each college at each location, with a grand total.
 Another table shows the headcount enrollment of Honors Tutorial students within each participating college and major.
 One table shows headcount enrollment of interdisciplinary majors.
 One table shows that students may choose a second major in their primary major college or in another college.
 (It is important to note that the numbers of second majors may be slightly inflated because of the way they are coded in the student information system.)
 One table shows student enrollment in each department/school as a first and second major.
 Finally, one table shows the headcount enrollment of master's students in International Studies majors.